rezafahrur/laravenbook/README.md

 ## How is it developed?

-Think of this as a related group of Basic products but you need to be a set quantity from a range, you pick the items to make up the pack.
-I.e 3-pack of Coffee, and then, you pick the selected range of brands to put in the pack.
+Think of it as a related group of Products and you need to set the quantity by a range, you pick the items to make up the package.
+I.e You set a range of 3 for Coffee, thus you can pick 3 selected brands of coffee for your package.